Homeowner's Insurance (HO-3 Policy)

 < previous: Types of Homeowners' Insurance Policies

 There are various types of homeowners' insurance policies, but the one most commonly sold is based on the HO-3 policy by the Insurance Services Office (ISO), which is the minimum coverage required by most mortgage lenders.
-This policy is discussed in more detail below to give you an idea of what a homeowners' policy covers, but it does not cover all of the details, and since policies differ widely, you should always read any policy considered for purchase.
+This policy is discussed in more detail below to give you an idea of what a homeowners' policy covers, but it does not cover all the details, and since policies differ widely, always read any policy considered for purchase.

 The 1st part of the policy consists of the declarations, insuring agreement, and definitions.
 Two major sections follow: